A council-owned nutrient credit company has appointed its first managing director.

 This will enable developers to have full confidence in SEC’s temporary and permanent credits which it is providing for sale.

-SEC is tapping into some of the £9.8m of the local nutrient mitigation funding, awarded to the catchment by the government and controlled by Kent County Council.
+SEC is tapping into some of the £9.8m local nutrient mitigation funding, awarded to the catchment by the government and controlled by Kent County Council.

 Ms Bajulaiye said: “We look forward to working with mitigation providers and housing developers to enable thousands of much-needed new homes to be delivered across the River Stour catchment area.”